asa55/docs-as-flashcards/docs/faq.md

 The engine that does this is called [`md2apkg`](https://github.com/Steve2955/md2apkg) that I did not write, wrapped in a GitHub Actions workflow I wrote ([`md2apkg-run`](https://github.com/asa55/md2apkg-run)) so that GitHub can do the heavy lifting associated with the conversion process.

-#### A bonus gift for you 😄

-You too can generate your own custom Anki-compatible flashcard decks on GitHub without downloading any software or tooling to your device (except the Anki app itself and your custom flashcard deck).
-Complete instructions are provided on the [`md2apkg-run` project site](https://github.com/asa55/md2apkg-run)

 ### Is this project affiliated with the Anki or `md2apkg` projects?

 The [`*-docs-as-flashcards`](https://asa55.github.io/docs-as-flashcards/) and [`md2apkg-run`](https://github.com/asa55/md2apkg-run) projects are not affiliated with (but grateful to) the [`md2apkg` project](https://github.com/Steve2955/md2apkg) and the [Anki project](https://github.com/ankitects/anki).